-The literal meaning of the word ‘sociology’ is the ‘science of society’.
-The interaction of people, ourselves, as members of society is what sociology is about.
+The literal meaning of the word ‘sociology’ is the ‘study of society’.
+We explore important changes in our society and the impact that they have had on our lives.
+The interaction of people, ourselves, as members of society is what sociology is all about.
 Social events and changes do not occur by accident.
-Sociology attempts to bring a systematic understanding to our knowledge of what goes on around us – locally, nationally and even internationally.
-Using a variety of real life case studies and theories and applying recognised research methods the sociologist sets off to try and understand our human condition a little better.
+Sociology attempts to bring a systematic understanding to our knowledge of what goes on around us locally, nationally and even internationally.
+Using a variety of real-life case studies and theories and by applying recognised research methods, the sociologist sets off to try and understand our society better and how to improve it.

 Duration: Two years

 Location: Bede Sixth Form

 In a sense “doing” sociology is a continuous series of debates with and by sociologists!
 We spend time investigating what sociologists have found out and how their conclusions are debated and disagreed with by other sociologists.
 We will look at the extreme behaviors of some members of society.

 Learning activities are varied and diverse to reflect the nature of the subject.
 Lessons activities include debates, group work and practical research activities.
 You will have the opportunity to analyse a range of case studies and real-life crime scenarios.